Canva Review — All the Pros and Cons

 It has to be said however that only very simple websites can be created with the platform — you can build a one-page site ‘brochure’ site with Canva, but that’s about it.
 The sites that you can make with Canva look very professional and on-brand, but you can forget about incorporating things like a complex navigation structure or ecommerce into them.

-Simply put, although you can create a simple online presence with Canva (and a lot of people have: over 2 million, according to Canva), it doesn’t give you the sort of professional website building features that site builders like Shopify and Squarespace do.
+Simply put, although you can create a simple online presence with Canva (and a lot of people have: over 2 million, according to the comapny), it doesn’t give you the sort of professional website building features that site builders like Shopify and Squarespace do.

 Canva website templates